Support Us Button Widget

 Enjoy free entertainment, a glowing lights display, candle making, turkey legs, and a visit from Santa at San Marcos Plaza Park after the 5K Jingle Bell run.

-Now in its 60th year, this Austin tradition will return to Zilker Park with the same twinkling lights displays you know and love.
+For over 60 years, this Austin tradition has graced Zilker Park with the same twinkling lights displays you know and love.
 Pro tip: check out the event calendar for themed and free nights.

 More from ATXtoday